nickw409/TimeSculptor/deliverables/Report_3.md

 ## Decisions

--Setting a soft deadline for reports/deliverables on the Saturday before they are due.
+- Setting a soft deadline for reports/deliverables on the Saturday before they are due.

 The following members will be investigating front end(React):